SulaimanAminuBarkindo/HRMS/README.md

 # HRMS
-An Electronic Hospital Record Management System, that will enhance the efficiency and integrity of Hospital
+An Electronic Hospital Record Management System, that will enhance the efficiency and integrity of Hospitals

-#how to run the APP
+HOW TO RUN THE APPLICATION

 #install node